ghc/ghc/docs/users_guide/runtime_control.rst

    single: -RTS
    single: --RTS

-If you set the :ghc-flag:`-rtsopts` flag appropriately when linking (see :ref:`options-linker`), you can give RTS options on the command line when running your program.
+If you set the :ghc-flag:`-rtsopts[=⟨none|some|all⟩]` flag appropriately when linking (see :ref:`options-linker`), you can give RTS options on the command line when running your program.

 When your Haskell program starts up, the RTS extracts command-line arguments bracketed between ``+RTS`` and ``-RTS`` as its own.
 For example: